You’re writing. It’s helping. It’s still not converting

 They don’t know how to ask for what you offer—because they don’t even know it’s a thing.

 They just know they’re overwhelmed.
 Or stuck.
-Or spinning their wheels.
+Or spinning.

-And without clear language that connects your work to their pain point, they’ll scroll right past.
+And without clear language that connects your work to their pain point, their specific situation, they’ll scroll right past.

 Not because you don’t know what you’re doing—because it feels impossible to describe it without sounding like everyone else.